Skip to content

 A shock sensor can certainly respond to the vibration of someone striking glass — but that is not the same job as an acoustic glassbreak detector, and it is mounted in a different place for a different reason.
 A glassbreak detector only earns its keep once the pane is already breaking; a shock sensor is designed to react to the broader act of forcing an opening, often before anything actually breaks.
 For full coverage, many installers use them as complementary layers, not substitutes.

 Why this matters for the SHOCK-319 The SHOCK-319 packs a shock sensor and a fully supervised door/window contact into one 319.5 MHz housing on a single zone.
-You get the early "someone's forcing this" warning and the "it's open" report from one device, one enrollment, one trip to the truck.
+You get the early "someone's forcing this" warning and the "it's open" report from one wireless device, one enrollment, one trip to the truck.

 HOW IT WORKS

-Inside the SHOCK-319
+Inside the SHOCK-319 wireless shock sensor

 The SHOCK-319 combines four things in one low-profile enclosure: an adjustable shock-sensing element, a magnetic reed switch (the door/window contact), a tamper switch, and Versa's patented Bluefield LED indicators.
 Here's what each LED tells you in the field.